 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
 Impairment losses are recognized in profit or loss.
+Impairment losses recognized in respect of CGUs are allocated to the carrying amounts of the assets in the unit (group of units).

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month periods ended December 31, 2018 and 2017 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six month periods ended March 31, 2019 and 2018 (Unaudited)